 '''

 CREATE TABLE HELLOWORLD (

 HELLO VARCHAR(15),

 WORLD VARCHAR(15),

 DIALECT VARCHAR(15) NOT NULL,

 PRIMARY KEY (DIALECT)

 );

-CREATE TABLE USERACCOUNT {
+CREATE TABLE USERACCOUNT (

 EMAIL VARCHAR(128) UNIQUE NOT NULL,

 FIRSTNAME VARCHAR(15),

 LASTNAME VARCHAR(15),

 LASTLOGIN TIMESTAMP,

 DIALECT VARCHAR(15) NOT NULL,

 PRIMARY KEY (EMAIL)

-};
+);

 '''

-Oh, by the way, now that you have learned how to write a basic VoltDB application, you don't need to type in the sample code yourself anymore.
+Oh, by the way, now that you know how to write a basic VoltDB application, you don't need to type in the sample code yourself anymore.
 You can concentrate on understanding the nuances that make VoltDB applications exceptional.
-The complete sources for the updated Hello World example are available once you install the VoltDB software in the doc/tutorials/helloworldrevisited subfolder.
+The complete sources for the updated Hello World example are available in the doc/tutorials/helloworldrevisited subfolder when you install the VoltDB software.